oksuitaroma/AnimationTask/README.md

 # AnimationTask
-В терминали папки прописати
- npm run serve
+ my work with  webpack and scss to start project need --- npm run serve